numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/windowing.md

 Keyed partitions are heavily used to aggregate data and are frequently seen throughout the processing pipeline.
 We could also convert and non-keyed problem to a set of keyed problems and apply a non-keyed function at the end.
 This will help solve the original problem in a scalable manner without affecting the result's completeness and/or accuracy.

-When a `keyed` windowing is used, an optional `parallelism` can be specified in the `edge` leading to the vertex for parallel processing.
+When a `keyed` window is used, an optional `parallelism` can be specified in the `edge` leading to the vertex for parallel processing.

 ### Usage